Arequito revolt: Federalism in Río de la Plata

 The successive Argentine governments since the May Revolution tried to govern all the provinces of the Viceroyalty of the Río de la Plata by citing the argument that when the king's governance ceased, its rights reverted to the people.
 After the dissolution of the Junta Grande, the city of Buenos Aires clearly desired to dominate the country, with as little input from the other cities as possible.

 The cities from the interior of the country, in the name of their respective territories, insistently requested to have equal participation in the national government and to elect their own local governments.
-For years, the different governments from Buenos Aires made an effort in the opposite wat.
+For years, the different governments from Buenos Aires made an effort in the opposite way.
 All governors were appointed directly by the central government, and the city of Buenos Aires had a representation that was always greater than the rest in the assemblies that followed.

 On the other hand, several of the central governments fell by coups d'état organized in Buenos Aires exclusively, and the national governments that followed them were invariably named by the cabildo of Buenos Aires.

 The reaction of the interior provinces was surprisingly slow but inevitable.
 The first effective response to the porteño control came from the Banda Oriental (now Uruguay), where the caudillo José Artigas denied the capital the right to govern his province.
 In 1815, after more than a year of civil war, he gained complete control of the Provincia Oriental.

 His example was followed by the bordering provinces, starting with Entre Ríos, where several caudillos deposed the governors placed by the Directory; with Francisco Ramírez as the leader in the province.
 A little later, Corrientes Province followed and ended its obedience to the central government.

 The dissent followed to Santa Fe Province, which revolted against porteño dominance in 1815 and again in 1816 under the command of Mariano Vera, later succeeded by Estanislao López.
 The central government vehemently denied them the right of separation, as its territory was the obligatory route of communication with the interior of the country.
 No less than five military expeditions were launched from Buenos Aires to crush Santa Fe's resistance, but none of them succeeded.

 The Northern provinces followed suit, Salta established an autonomous government under General Güemes, the Province of Cuyo refused the replacement of their governor, José de San Martín, and Córdoba elected its own governor, José Javier Díaz, a follower of Artigas.